 Turnover is kept low, with the managers taking a long-term view on prospective holdings.
 These holdings are typically in quality, reasonably valued companies with a commitment to dividends and a business model supporting sustainable growth and earnings.
 Income on its own is rarely enough - the portfolio is built on a belief in the combination of income, growth and dependability.

 SAINTS is benchmarked against the FTSE All World Index, but the portfolio composition isn’t constrained by that of the index.
 This means there are no restrictions on the maximum or minimum exposure to different industries or regions.
 The managers have the flexibility to adjust the balance of assets and holdings in response to changing opportunities and risks, subject to a limit of 15% of total assets that can be exposed to individual companies.

 The dependability of the dividends which the Trust pays is supported by its ability to use reserves set aside during the most productive periods to ensure the dividend can still be maintained in leaner years.
 This flexibility to set aside income for a rainy day is an advantage of investment trusts over other types of collective investment schemes.

 This graph demonstrates how the SAINTS dividend compares with inflation rates. (figures rebased to 100 at 31 December 2006)

 Past performance is not a guide to future returns.

 Source: Baillie Gifford & Co, data as at 31 December 2016.

 The management of SAINTS is very much a collective effort.
-Working directly alongside lead manager Dominic Neary is a team including investment managers James Dow and Toby Ross who are supported by an investment analyst.
+Working directly alongside lead managers James Dow and Toby Ross is a team of investment managers who are supported by an investment analyst.

 They are in turn supported by the full resources of Baillie Gifford, including the research resources of each investment team.
 It’s also important to note that the investment trust’s board of directors oversees SAINTS’ managers and the Trust’s strategic asset allocation.